 |Platforms||Web-based and Mobile (iOS / Android)||Web-based and Mobile (iOS / Android)|

 |Best For||DIY Passive Investors||Passive Investors|

-M1 Finance’s top feature is its automated portfolio builder–also known as a robo-advisor–which is an algorithm that uses the investor’s financial and personal information to determine which portfolio suits his/her goals the best.
+M1 Finance’s top feature is its automated portfolio builder–also known as a robo-advisor–which is an algorithm that uses the investor’s financial and personal information to determine which portfolio suits their goals the best.

-The firm uses a pie chart to describe how the funds are allocated by the robo-advisor among different asset classes.
-This allocation varies depending on the client’s financial goals and risk profile while investors can also build customized portfolios without the advisor’s assistance.
+M1 Finance uses a pie chart to describe how the robo-advisor allocates the funds among different asset classes.
+This allocation varies depending on the client’s financial goals and risk profile, while investors can also build customized portfolios without the advisor’s assistance.

-Meanwhile, no minimum investment is required to open an account with this provider while users can schedule periodic contributions to their account to stay on track with accomplishing their financial goals.
+Meanwhile, no minimum investment is required to open an account with this provider, and users can schedule periodic contributions to their account to stay on track in accomplishing their financial goals.
 The system is also designed to automatically rebalance the portfolios based on the predefined percentages for each asset class.

 For active traders, fractional shares are available for thousands of US-listed stocks and ETFs.
 Also, trades can be made commission-free.

-Finally, this provider offers a banking solution called M1 Spend, which consists of a checking account that offers a 1% annual percentage yield along with a 1% cash-back reward for M1 Plus users.
+Finally, M1 Finance offers a banking solution called M1 Spend, which consists of a checking account that offers a cash-back reward of up to 10% for M1 Plus users.